An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 Cost vs Benefit: Is Backup Solar Worth It in 2026?

-- Time-of-Use (TOU) Savings: In states like California or Texas, using your battery to avoid expensive peak-hour rates (4–9 PM) can save you up to $150 per month.
+• Time-of-Use (TOU) Savings: In states like California or Texas, using your battery to avoid expensive peak-hour rates (4–9 PM) may reduce peak-hour electricity costs by up to $150 per month in some cases.

 Frequently Asked Questions